reikatze/discord-mpv-rpc/README.md

 ## Features

 - Status line **Watching &lt;official or cleaned title&gt;** (`status_display_type` = details)
-- Title from TMDb when available, otherwise the parsed filename, then mpv’s media-title
+- Title from TMDb when available, then file `metadata/title`, then parsed filename, then mpv’s media-title
 - Play/pause, elapsed and remaining time
+- Chapter name and TMDb episode name on the state line when available
 - Discord progress bar while playing (timestamps removed while paused so the bar freezes)
 - Optional **TMDb** `/search/multi` poster lookup via async `curl` (does not block playback)
+- TV episode still when the filename includes `SxxExx`
 - Clickable title/poster links to the TMDb page
 - **Disk cache** of search hits (poster, official title, TMDb URL)
 - Filename parsing for common movie and TV/anime release names